Table of Contents

 - John Goodsir was one of the first people to correlate disease with a specific microorganism.
 He examined the vomiting of a diseased person under the microscope and found microorganisms, which he called Sarcina ventriculi.

-- Louis Pasteur worked on both fermentation and pasteurization processes of milk and wine.
+- Louis Pasteur worked on both the fermentation and pasteurization processes of milk and wine.
 He suggested that microorganisms present in the atmosphere were responsible for fermentation.

 - Robert Koch detected microbes that caused anthrax, tuberculosis, and cholera.

 Let us understand microbial evolution and the different types of microbes.

 In the evolutionary tree, the genes are transferred either vertically or horizontally, however, the evolution of microbes resembles a net where the transfer of genes occurs between several species at the same time.

 Genes are transferred between microbes in several ways.
 Genes present in deoxyribonucleic acid (DNA) may be transferred from a donor to recipient bacteria through a tube connecting the two cells.
 Genes can also be transferred from one microbe to another through mobile plasmids.

 Another method by which genes are transferred involves the bacteriophage, which is a virus that infects certain microbes and transfers its genes to another microbe by subsequently infecting it.
 All transferred genes may be inherited by the following generation contributing to their evolution.